nadim45448/jmeter-assignment/README.md

 # JMeter Performance Testing for Booking and DMoney APIs

-### This project contains JMeter test plans and resources for performance testing of the Booking API and functional testing of the DMoney API.
-The tests include load and stress testing for the Booking API and transaction-based testing for the dMoney API.
+#### This project contains JMeter test plans and resources for performance testing of the Booking API and functional testing of the DMoney API.
+The tests include load and stress testing for the Booking API and transaction-based testing for the DMoney API.

 ## Table of Contents
 1. Overview
+2. Tools and Technologies I have used
-2. prerequisites
+3. prerequisites
-3. How to Run the Tests
+4. How to Run the Tests
-4. Results and Reports
+5. Results and Reports

 ## Overview
 This project includes two main tasks: